andrewcooke/cosas/arduino/xqria/README.md

-memory 15 works a little like "trash" on a computer desktop - it contains the overwritten settings when reading from memory, or the previously slot settings when writing.  with careful use this can let you move settings aroud without losing anything.
+memory 15 works a little like "trash" on a computer desktop - it contains the overwritten settings when reading from memory, or the previously slot settings when writing.  with careful use this can let you move settings around without losing anything.

 the memory is NOT preserved if the system is re-deployed.